Serrof/swiftt/README.md

 #### AD

+Automatic Differentiation consists in computing not just the nominal output(s) of a computer routine, but also its derivatives w.r.t. its inputs (so assuming continuous values) up to a given order, often equal to one.

-To the best of the author's knowledge, all implementations of the TDA dedicated to it, from Berz's proposal to the present one, use a so-called forward approach.
+To the best of the author's knowledge, all dedicated implementations of multivariate, high-order AD (in the broader frame of the TDA), from Berz's first proposal to the present one, use a so-called forward approach.
 This means that the computations start from the independent variables and work out the chain rule from there, much as engineers learn how to calculate Taylor expansions by hand at university.
 Some first-order AD codes use the reverse direction in the chain rule, or a blend of the two, but their extension to arbitrary order can only be done by nesting, which is suboptimal.

-If available, a natural way of implementing forward AD, used here, is to overload all the algebraic operators '+','-','*' and '/'.
+If available, a natural way of implementing forward AD, used here, is to overload all the algebraic operators ('+','-','*' and '/') as well as the intrinsic a.k.a. usual functions, such as cosine.
+An elegant, double recursion exists to achieve this [10].
+However, it trades performance for conciseness and as such is not pursued by *swiftt*, which looks instead at explicit algorithms, also for pedagogical purposes.

-The new laws reflect the properties of function differentiation, such as linearity.
+The overloaded algebraic operations reflect the properties of function differentiation, such as linearity.
 Multiplication between Taylor expansions consists in forming the truncated product of their polynomial parts (equivalent on the partial derivatives to Leibniz's rule).
 It is the bottleneck of the whole TDA, as it is a building brick for many other things and unlike addition for example, it does not exhibit linear complexity w.r.t. the number of normalized derivatives.
 For this reason, *swiftt* uses a look-up table and leverages on Just In Time compilation via Numba for performance.
 As for division, it utilizes the reciprocal, which is treated like an intrinsic function, as described thereafter.

-Intrinsic functions e.g. *cos* use the composition (from the left) rule with univariate expansions.
+Intrinsic, scalar-valued functions use the composition (from the left) rule with univariate expansions.
 Their Maclaurin series (Taylor series around zero) are well known.
 For other reference points, their coefficients follow a recursive formula.
 Note that for functions that are D-finite [9], like most of the intrinsic ones, this recursion is actually linear in *n*.
 When applicable, remarkable identities could be exploited instead,